Sciatica Relief

 How We Can Help

 Sciatica can be acute, lasting a few weeks, or chronic, lasting months or years.
 Our chiropractor, Bentley Woon, will take the time to listen as you explain your health history and your sciatic pain.
-He’ll conduct an in-depth examination to locate the cause of your pain and design a care plan customised for your specific situation.
+He’ll conduct an in-depth examination to locate the cause of your pain and design a care plan customized for your specific situation.

-Gentle chiropractic adjustments, specific soft tissue therapies and rehab exercises to stimulate blood flow can help promote healing in the area.
+Gentle chiropractic adjustments, specific soft tissue therapies, and rehab exercises to stimulate blood flow can help promote healing in the area.
 It’s important to continue moving to the extent that you can and continue doing the things you enjoy—without doing activities that increase your pain significantly.

 Is Sciatica Serious?